Linus4/eldritchinstinct/main.typ

 === Name & Occupation

 Choose or roll for your investigator's name and occupation (see tables on p. #pageref(<chargen_tables>)).
-Your occupation informs your knowledge and potential skills .
+Your occupation informs your knowledge and potential skills.
 Note that investigators do not hold positions of power.

 === Invent Details